 We commend AMF for adopting a public policy on nuclear weapons and for engaging with external asset managers to comply with the policy.
 We recommend AMF expand the policy to exclude all types of nuclear weapons associated companies as well as ensure all financial products are in compliance with its exclusion policy.
 We look forward to engaging with AMF, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 AMF's policy on nuclear weapons is leaky.
-Let's fix it!Read the petition
+Let's fix it!Read or edit the petition

 Send this email!